yujie-ren/NLP-Conferences-Deadlines/README.md

+Record the NLP Conf deadlines over the years to predict future deadlines.
 All dates are in the following format: **dd-mm, yy**
 ## NLP Confs 2025
 |  Conf  | Submission    |   Notification  |   Conference  |